-Note: Chargent Anywhere is the current way you should be processing Payments.
-If you are on Sites Edition or do not have access to the Payment Console, you may want to use our legacy method of processing transactions directly from the Chargent Order object.
+Note: Chargent Anywhere is the current way to process Payments.
+If you are on Sites Edition or do not have access to the Payment Console, you may want to use this legacy method of processing transactions directly from the Actions on the Chargent Order object.

 Chargent recommends you use tokenization rather than storing sensitive credit card information in Salesforce.
-Tokens can be used in place of the credit card in order to provide greater security.
-Storing credit card numbers is not recommended for PCI Compliance which is why Chargent provides settings to have the credit card data cleared after a successful transaction, after any transaction, or when a token is present on the Gateway record.
+Tokens can be used in place of credit cards in order to provide greater security.
+Storing credit card numbers is not recommended for PCI compliance, which is why Chargent provides settings to have the credit card data cleared after a successful transaction, after any transaction, or when a token is present on the Gateway record.

 The minimum fields required to process a credit card transaction will vary slightly depending on your payment gateway and your settings.
 As a best practice, you should complete the basic fields below using the Payment Console or Payment Request tools.

-- Charge Amount: This is the amount that will be sent to the payment gateway.
-This field is defaulted to the balance due unless the manual charge box is checked.
-If you don’t check the manual charge box then you want to fill out the subtotal field, and optionally the shipping and tax fields.
+- Charge Amount: This amount will be sent to the payment gateway.
+This field defaults to the balance due unless the manual charge box is checked.
+If you don’t check the manual charge box, you’ll want to fill out the subtotal field and, optionally, the shipping and tax fields.
 See Chargent Order Amounts for more information.

-- Billing First Name and Billing Last Name (these automatically populate Credit Card Name when the information gets sent to the gateway)
+- Billing First Name and Billing Last Name automatically populate the Card Name when the information is sent to the gateway.

-- Payment Method (Credit Card or Check — Check applies to ACH / electronic check / Direct Debit)
+- Payment Method (Credit Card or Check — Check applies to ACH, electronic check, or Direct Debit)

 - Card Expiration Month (2 digits – MM)